vmware-archive/nerpa/doc/tutorial/tutorial.md

 * `tutorial.p4`: P4 program implementing the data plane, that will run on a software switch
 * `tutorial.ovsschema`: OVSDB schema specifying the management plane
 * `commands.txt`: commands sent to the P4 switch's command-line interface and used to initialize the control plane
+* `init-ovsdb.sh`: transactions for OVSDB's initial contents.
+These can be commands using `ovsdb-tool` or `ovsdb-client`, with transactions formatted as JSONs as per [RFC 7047](https://www.ietf.org/rfc/rfc7047.txt).

 Accordingly, before moving forward, make sure that the following directory structure exists:
 ```
 nerpa_controlplane/tutorial
 | +-- commands.txt
+| +-- init-ovsdb.sh
 | +-- tutorial.dl
 | +-- tutorial.ovsschema
 | +-- tutorial.p4